UWM-Libraries/allmaps-intro-workshop/Georef-and-IIIF.md

 In fact, any map in our collection can be used.
 Furthermore, maps from any collection that uses IIIF, the International Image Interoperability Framework.

-The IIIF consortium lists some collections [at this link](https://iiif.io/guides/finding_resources/).
-Note some very well known map collections including the [Library of Congress](https://www.loc.gov/maps) and [The David Rumsey Map Collection](https://www.davidrumsey.com/luna/servlet/view/all).

 ## Georeferencing